The One Reason We Can't Assess President Obama's Place in History

 By the time Friday arrives, the full list of what happened during Barack Obama’s presidency will be complete.
 Sure, new details may emerge as government documents are unclassified or as members of his Administration share their memories of the work they did, but what is going to have happened during his time in the White House will, when Donald Trump is inaugurated, have already happened.

 And yet, when asked by TIME to comment on where he might land on future historians’ presidential ranking lists and what will be said about his legacy, several experts on presidential history hedged their answers and said it was impossible to say where he falls on a list of great U.S. presidents.
-The reason why may sounds obvious, but it’s something that’s important to keep in mind as admirers and detractors alike reflect on Obama’s accomplishments.
+The reason why may sound obvious, but it’s something that’s important to keep in mind as admirers and detractors alike reflect on Obama’s accomplishments.

 The missing ingredient is time.
 Even if we knew every single tiny detail about what happened at the White House between Jan.
 20, 2009, and this coming Friday, we could not yet know the effects of those events.